amit1sharma/spring-docker/readme.md

-* To make docker image do the root location of project(location of Dockerfile file) and execute command
+* To make docker image go the root location of project(location of Dockerfile file) and execute command

 <b>docker build -t springdockerimg.jar .</b>